ragmate/ragmate/README.md

 - 🧠 Context-aware completions using your project’s actual codebase.
 - ⚙️ Integration with JetBrains IDEs via AI Assistant.
 - 🔄 Real-time file change tracking and automatic reindexing.
-- 🔌 Use any OpenAI-compatible LLM and embedding model.
+- 🔌 Use any external or local LLM and embedding model.
 - 🛡️ Fully local — your code never leaves your machine.

 ---